oz123/wolkenbrot/README.md

 Wolken brot is inspired and packer[1] kujenga[2], removing fabric as a dependency.
 It also aims to be more tested and documented.

-In case you woder, yes it's similar to packer by Hashicorp.
+In case you wonder, yes it's similar to packer by Hashicorp.
 But here are some reasons that you might like it better than packer:

 1. It's written in Python.